nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/20CodingPatterns.md

 # Grokking the Coding Interview: Mastering the 20 Coding Patterns
-_How Mastering Coding Patterns Can Transform Your Interview Performance._
+_How Mastering Coding Patterns Can Transform Your Interview Performance._<br>
 In today’s competitive job market, coding interviews are becoming harder every day.
 If you want to stay ahead of the curve, it’s essential to understand how to approach a coding interview.
 Knowing what interview questions could be asked is only part of the battle; you also need to have the skills to tackle them successfully.

 If you’re reading this, you are likely preparing for that all-important coding interview or simply looking to expand your knowledge of algorithms and data structures.
 Either way, you’re in the right place.